sennajin/api-test-automation-demo/README.md

 ### CI/CD Reporting

-The project includes a comprehensive GitHub Actions workflow that:
+The project includes a GitHub Actions workflow that:
 - Runs tests on Python 3.12
 - Executes both pytest and Locust performance tests
 - Generates combined Allure reports from both test types